Ifeena/Python_Quantitative_Analysis/README.md

 - Comparative Analysis.
 - Risk vs Return Analysis.

-### Importing the necessary Python Libraries for the Quantitative Analysis of the Stock Market.
+### STEP 1 - Importing the necessary Python Libraries for the Quantitative Analysis of the Stock Market.
 #### import pandas and plotly
 - import pandas as pd                        (for data manipulation and analysis)
 - import plotly.express as px                (to create interactive and animated visualizations)